ska-telescope/ska-oso-pht-ui/docs/src/userGuide/proposal/LandingPage.rst

    * -  |iconedit| (Edit)
      - Edits the details of a proposal.
 This is only active for proposals in "Draft" status.
    * - |iconview| (View)
-     - Views the summary of a proposal.
+     - Views the summary of a submission.
    * - |iconclone| (Clone)
-     - Creates an exact copy of a proposal.
-This can be useful for creating new proposals based on similar propoals already created.
+     - Creates an exact copy of a submission.
+This can be useful for creating new submissions based on similar submissions already created.
-   * - |icondelete| (Delete)
-     - Functionality is currently not available.

 Key Information and Actions